-If a scout ant finds food in your campsite, you can be sure that you will soon have an infestation.
+If a scout ant finds food at your campsite, you can be sure that you will soon have an infestation.
 It is vital to destroy the scent trail left behind in order to keep ants from swarming your site.

-First, you will have to identify the the scent trail.
+First, you will have to identify the scent trail.
 The only way to do this by eye is once the ants are starting to come to your site.
 Have you ever notice that ants usually follow in a single line?
 They are following the scent trail, and this is how you know where it is.

 Next, you will need to disrupt the trail.
 There are few items that you might have on hand or should keep on hand when camping to get rid of the scent trail.

 - Vinegar- Mix vinegar in a 1 cup vinegar to 3 cups water ratio.
 Spray or pour the solution along the scent trail.